Nicolelir/psicologist-appointment-booking/README.md

 **As a (role) I can (capability) so that (received_benefit)**

 with their respective "Acceptance Criteria" which would need to be met in order for the User Story issue to be marked as Done.
 The acceptance criteria was very helpful to ensure all necessary tasks were completed, helping me to organise and prioritise my workflow.
 This has been essential due to the very limited timeframe we had to complete this project.

+## MoSCoW Prioritization
+I followed the MoSCoW Prioritization method for this project, with the following labels:

+Must Haves: the 'required', critical components of the project.

+Should Haves: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
+The 'Must Haves' must receive priority over the 'Should Haves'.

+Could Haves: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.

 ![img]()